giliadlaurent/Online-student-test/readme.md

 # Elearning

-This is a elearning webapp written in php with the laravel framework.
+This is an Online-student-test written in php with the laravel framework.
 I started this project as a learning experience and to test out new things.

 ## Documentation